RocketSoftware/rocket-mvbasic/docs/usage/OnlineEditing.md

 ## Online Editing

 Online Editing is an additional method for modifying BASIC program files on the U2 server.
 With this feature, users can remotely edit BASIC program files on the U2 server instead of having to retrieve or upload files from a repository.
-However, it is important to note that users cannot simultaneously utilize this mode alongside the traditional editing mode.
+However, you cannot simultaneously utilize this mode alongside the traditional editing mode.

 **Note:** VS Code version 1.75 or higher is required to use this feature.
 Only Windows is supported in this preview version.

 ### Start Using

-Before utilizing this feature, it is necessary for the user to create a new empty folder.
+Before utilizing this feature, you must create a new empty folder.
 This folder will be used to hold the project-related files, including cache files and configuration files, that will be created by this extension.
-Alternatively, users may opt to open an existing folder dedicated to online editing projects.
+Alternatively, you can opt to open an existing folder dedicated to online editing projects.

-**Note:** The presence of both the ".rmv" folder and the ".rmvonline" folder in the same directory should be avoided, as it may result in unexpected issues.
+**Note:** Do not put both the ".rmv" folder and the ".rmvonline" folder in the same directory as this causes unexpected issues.

-Once the folder is set up, users can initiate the Online Editing functionality by clicking on the Rocket icon located in the left sidebar.
+Once the folder is set up, initiate the Online Editing functionality by clicking on the Rocket icon located in the left sidebar.

 ![](../img/online_editing_icon.png)